galigeo-for-salesforce/galigeo-for-salesforce.github.io/_pages/en/starter/admin/config-components.md

     ![Galigeo for Salesforce Admin]({{ site.url }}/assets/img-str-admin/config_components-vf_page.png){:.img.img-responsive.img-center.img-bordered}

-    For a nicer display of the component, change its size and give it a height of 450px (double click on the blue area or click on the Properties icon on the right).
+    For a nicer display of the component, change its size and give it a height of 450px (double-click on the blue area or click on the Properties icon on the right).

     ![Galigeo for Salesforce Admin]({{ site.url }}/assets/img-str-admin/config_components-page_vf_size.png){:.img.img-responsive.img-center.img-bordered}